Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

 Here $l\ge 0$ is an arbitrary integer, and $\partial_x^0 =1$.
 Finally,

 which leads to the Navier--Stokes approximation of the stress tensor: $\sigma_{\rm NS}=\epsilon\sigma^{(0)}$.

-Because of a somewhat involved structure of the recurrence procedure (\ref{procedure101}) and (\ref{operators101}), the Chapman-Enskog method is a nonlinear operation even in the simplest model (\ref{Grad101}).
+Because of the somewhat involved structure of the recurrence procedure (\ref{procedure101}) and (\ref{operators101}), the Chapman--Enskog method is a nonlinear operation even in the simplest model (\ref{Grad101}).
 Moreover, the Bobylev instability is again present.